dtekcth/data101/src/studies/FAQ.md

 - **I forgot to apply for a course/exam**

 If you forgot to apply for a course, you might be able to fix it if you contact your Studienämnd, but there is no guarantee.
-However, if you forgot to apply for an exam, you will have to apply for the next reexam and take that one.
+However, if you forgot to apply for an exam, you will have to apply for the next re-exam and take that one.

 - **I failed an exam or laboration**